Lemniscate-2525/30_Days_of_ML/Day11_Mall_Customer_Segmentation_KMeans/README.md

 - The Elbow method is intuitive but subjective without the second-difference formalization.
 - KMeans assumes spherical, equally-sized, equally-dense clusters.
 Always verify these assumptions visually in EDA before trusting metric outputs.
 - Scaling is not optional.
 It is a mathematical prerequisite for distance-based algorithms.
-- `n_init=20` is not excessive.
+- `n_init = 20` is not excessive.
 KMeans is sensitive to initialization and multiple restarts are cheap insurance against bad local minima.
 - Grid search in unsupervised settings means systematic hyperparameter evaluation over an internal metric, not cross-validated generalization.
 The distinction matters when interpreting results.